Legit-Labs/legitify/docs/github/repository/no_signed_commits.md

 ---
 layout: default
-title: Default Branch Doesn't Require All Commits To Be Signed
+title: Default Branch Should Require All Commits To Be Signed
 parent: Repository Policies
 grand_parent: GitHub Policies
 ---

-## Default Branch Doesn't Require All Commits To Be Signed
+## Default Branch Should Require All Commits To Be Signed
 policy name: no_signed_commits

 severity: LOW